cloudify-cosmo/getcloudify.org/guide/3.1/extending-cloudify.md

 In the above example the `cloudify.openstack.server` is refined in order to not have Cloudify install an agent on each instance.

 Note: you can declare first level properties schema in a type.
-This will ensure that type implementation will have to include this property for example, the `cloudify.openstack.server` type declares the `server` property that any instance must have. this property is a map where all instance properties should be decalred by the instance (type implementation)
+This will ensure that type implementation will have to include this property for example, the `cloudify.openstack.nodes.Server` type declares the `server` property that any instance must have. this property is a map where all instance properties should be decalred by the instance (type implementation)

 {% highlight YAML %}
-cloudify.openstack.server:
+cloudify.openstack.nodes.Server:
         derived_from: cloudify.types.host
         properties:
-            - server
+            server: {}
-            - management_network_name: ''
+            management_network_name: ''
-            - nova_config: {}
+            nova_config: {}
-            - neutron_config: {}
+            neutron_config: {}
         interfaces:
             cloudify.interfaces.lifecycle:
                 start: